jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 I'm guessing that is what causes there to be an index with the word list in the dictionary but I haven't tried removing it and the documentation doesn't talk about it.
 I only have it there since I had it in earlier dictionaries I made.

-### 7. Combine them together using `kindlegen`.
+### 7. Combine the files together

+The publishing guidelines (as of October 2020) tell you to combine the previously created files together using the command line tool `kindlegen`.
-This is what tphe current (as of October 2020) Kindle publishing guidelines say to do but Amazon doesn't offer `kindlegen` as a download anymore.
+The problem with those instructions is that Amazon doesn't offer `kindlegen` as a download anymore.
-You can still find `kindlegen` through the Internet Archive.
+If you want to use it, you can still find it through the Internet Archive.

-The old OS X version no longer works on my Apple laptop.
-To verify `kindlegen` still works, I downloaded the Linux version and used it in a Linux Docker container.

-Maybe some day I'll write up doing this but you can use the Kindle Previewer application to make your dictionary so we'll do that.

-### (actual) 7.
-Use the Kindle Previewer application to make the dictionary
+Instead of following the publishing guidelines, we'll use Kindle Previewer to finish making the dictionary.
+It is pretty straight forward.

 1. Download the [Kindle Previewer](https://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765261) application.
 1. Open it up and click `File > Open`.